kadm42589-cmd/IWWI/README.md

 ---

 ### 🎒 StashFinder *
-Scans and logs the presence of **unclaimed or hidden stashes** such as chest clusters and shulkers.
+Scans and logs the presence of **hidden stashes** such as chest clusters and shulkers.
 When a stash is found, you’ll get a ping on your configured webhook.

 > 🔔 **Supports Discord Webhook notifications**